Filipe1986/Desafio_Winnin/README.md

 ## 2 - Baixar e instalar o Oracle
     Criar usuário com permissões para leitura e escrita e criação de tabela

+    Configurar  tnsnames.ora
+            Check your tnsnames.ora to ensure that the TNS service name points to the correct server and instance name.
+If you specify an incorrect tnsnames.ora service name, then the user ID and password may not exist in that database.

 ## 3 - Instalar os pacotes com npm install